marykdb/maryk/core/documentation/properties/types/time.md

 # Time
-A Time Property which can be used to represent the time in hours, minutes and optionally in seconds and milliseconds.
+A Time Property which can be used to represent the time in hours, minutes, seconds and optionally in milliseconds and nanoseconds.

 - Maryk Yaml Definition: `Time`
 - Kotlin Definition: `TimeDefinition`